 WordPress can be installed on any sub-directory in your website host.

-Not all of the time WordPress is installed on the root folder, so it becomes important to have a function returning the current website’s URL.
+WordPress is not always installed on the root folder, so it becomes important to have a function returning the website’s home URL.

-When you are developing WordPress themes or plugins, Using relative addresses for file reference or link building is NOT a great idea.
+When developing WordPress themes or plugins, Using relative addresses for file reference or link building is NOT a great idea.

 You should never use fixed URLs also!

-The reason is clear, addresses may change due to differences in WordPress installation, selected options, and etc.
+The reason is clear; addresses may change due to differences in WordPress installation, selected options, etc.

 A good practice for making a linked reference to a website is using the

 get_home_url function in PHP.

 get_home_url function has a simple syntax in WordPress: